 The bottom line for this interpretation would then be that the ultimately authoritative teacher in a given church should be male (or at least not a married woman teaching her husband).
 In congregationally structured churches this would be the senior pastor; in other forms of church government it might be a person “higher up” (e.g., a bishop or pope).
 Team ministry, however, is a more helpful model, even if there is one who ultimately supervises.

 Thus, women, depending on the congregation, can teach and, even sometimes, be pastors (depending on the autonomous church), but not senior pastors or however church polity is setup.
-Women complementarian scholars such as Susah Foh, Ann Bowman, and Melissa Travis also hold a similar position.
-Thus, Patterson’s view is not the only viable option for Southern Baptists, nor really complementarian’s in general.
+Charges of androcentrism (men focused society) abound even if one takes this position (showing it is not friendly to the "world" that some harder complementarians charge against it).
+However, women complementarian credentialed (masters or above) biblical scholars such as Susah Foh, Ann Bowman, Melissa Travis, and Sheri Klouda also hold a similar position.
+Nevertheless, the point is Patterson’s view is not the only viable option for Southern Baptists, nor really complementarian’s in general.
 Moreover, nor is his teaching on wife submission to her husband, but that is beyond the scope of this post.

 Perspicuity (Clarity) of Scripture